 · Learning is deep – Lessons are taught in blocks of learning where significant time is spent fully exploring and applying key ideas and concepts.

-· Learning is built upon – Pupils build on prior learning from the year before that has been sufficiently mastered.
+· Learning is built upon and coherent – Pupils build on prior learning from the year before that has been sufficiently mastered.

 · Reasoning and making connections – Pupils are taught to make connections and notice patterns between areas of learning and use precise mathematical language.

-· Fluency– Children learn key number facts and x tables by heart.
+· Fluency– Children learn key number facts and times table facts so that they have an automatic recall.

 · Problem solving is central – Pupils can truly grasp a concept through investigating it in new, alternative and more complex ways through problem solving.